 With advance arrangement and consent from Avis, certain cars may be rented from the United States and driven into Canada by U.S. residents.
 A Canadian non-resident insurance card may be required and is available at the Avis rental location.
 Please call 800-230-4898 for more information.

-- Budget is far more lenient.
+Budget: Avis's sister company, Budget, is far more lenient.